xinwenfu/VChat_GMON_SEH/README.md

-# VChat GMON Exploiting: Harnessing Structure Exception Handling
+# VChat GMON Exploit: Structure Exception Handling

 *Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-gmon/)
 ___